The Best-Selling Videogame Franchises of All Time

 Copies sold: 200 million

 This is what annual releases can do for you.
-Assassin’s Creed is only 12 years old, but in that time has only seen two years without a mainline release—and partially made up for that by releasing two mainline entries in one year at one point.
+Since 2007 Assassin’s Creed has only gone a few years without a mainline release—and partially made up for that by releasing two mainline entries in one year at one point.
 Add in various handheld, mobile and downloadable spinoffs, and you’ve got a large library of titles in not too long a time period.
 It’s also a series that tries to hook regular players with an absurdly convoluted mythology that is furthered with pretty much entry, so there are probably a good number of series Creed fans who pick up every one.
 Either way it’s been a smash hit for Ubisoft, and is one of the youngest best-selling game franchises on this list.

 8. The Sims